ngharish4444/Udacity_bikeshare/README.md

 FILE :
 bike_share.py
+## added with documentation merge
 .gitignore
 readme file
+## added with documentation merge
 CREDITS :

-I would like to thank udacity mentors as they given a better view of python & SQL classes also i would like to thank references of github and stack overflow web forms
+I would like to thank udacity mentors as they given a better view of python & SQL classes, also i would like to thank references of github and stack overflow web forms

 Documentation